humanmade/altis-documentation/other-docs/guides/code-review/README.md

 To do so ensure you have the [humanmade/coding-standards](https://github.com/humanmade/coding-standards) cloned into your repo using composer `composer require --dev humanmade/coding-standards`.

 An Altis command is still in development, however, since the ACR is based on a custom PHPCS standard the process can be executed locally by running the following command `vendor/bin/phpcs -p --standard=HM-Minimum .`.

+## Manual Code Review

+If your are looking for information on the legacy Manual Code Review process [please refer to version 7 or earlier of this document](https://docs.altis-dxp.com/v7/guides/code-review/#manual-code-review).